HydroProtocol/hydro-sdk/README.md

         Now you are free to play around with hydro-sdk-web on `http://localhost:3000/`.

-1. Launch a simple maker
+1. Launch a simple maker bot

-    Run the follow command in another terminal.
-It will start a simple maker to fill the orderbook of `HOT-DAI` market.
+    Run the following command in another terminal.
+It will start a simple maker bot to fill the orderbook of `HOT-DAI` market.
 You will see a live exchange in your browser now.

         docker run --rm --net host hydroprotocolio/hydro-sdk-backend:1.2-beta maker